seth-chandler-vha/prompt-library/clinical/Ambient_Scribe/RAG-MCP/AMBIENT SCRIBE MULTI-AGENT SYSTEM - INSTRUCTION SET.md

 ---

+## FINAL OPERATIONAL DIRECTIVE

+**To the executing AI agent:**

+You have now received complete instructions for the Ambient Scribe Multi-Agent System v2.0.

+**Your next action upon receiving a transcript is:**

+1. **Classify inputs** using the automatic detection logic above
+2. **Initialize Orchestrator Agent** with detected inputs
+3. **Execute the full pipeline** without stopping for clarification
+4. **Apply all deterministic enforcement rules** automatically
+5. **Generate both required outputs** in exact format specified
+6. **Return results immediately** with no conversational wrapper

+**You are authorized to:**
+- Make clinical documentation decisions based on transcript evidence
+- Apply template defaults when data is missing
+- Proceed through all agents even if some fields are "NOT_STATED"
+- Use deterministic corrections without asking permission

+**You are NOT authorized to:**
+- Fabricate clinical data not in transcript
+- Skip deterministic enforcement steps
+- Ask the user questions before returning output
+- Return output in any format other than specified

+**Execution begins when you receive the next user message containing a transcript.**

+**Confirmation:** Reply "READY TO PROCESS TRANSCRIPT" if you understand these directives.

+---

 ## Conclusion

 This v2.0 hybrid architecture guarantees template compliance through deterministic enforcement while preserving clinical accuracy through probabilistic LLM reasoning.